HMS Alcmene (1794): Construction and commissioning

 Alcmene was ordered from the yards of Joseph Graham, of Harwich on 14 February 1793, shortly after the outbreak of the French Revolutionary Wars.
 She was laid down there in April that year and launched on 8 November 1794.
-The ship was completed at Chatham Dockyard by 12 April 1795 and had commissioned under her first commander, Captain William Brown, in January that year.
+The ship was completed at Chatham Dockyard by 12 April 1795 and was commissioned under her first commander, Captain William Brown, in January that year.
 Joining the Alcmene on 26 March was surgeon William Beatty, who later served aboard HMS Victory at the Battle of Trafalgar, and attended the dying Lord Nelson.
 Beatty would spend most of the next five years aboard Alcmene, his longest period on a single ship.

 Career

 Alcmene went out as a convoy escort to the West Indies in November 1795, returning in January the following year and serving on the Lisbon station from August.
-Alcmene's main tasks involved escorting convoys to and from Oporto and Lisbon, some numbering upwards of 200 merchants; and cruising off the coast in search of enemy warships and privateers.
+Alcmene's main tasks involved escorting convoys to and from Porto and Lisbon, some numbering upwards of 200 merchants; and cruising off the coast in search of enemy warships and privateers.

 On 5 November 1796, Alcmene was in company with St. Albans, Caroline and Druid when they captured the Spanish ship Adriana.
 Alcmene took the 14-gun privateer Rochelleuse off Cape Finisterre on 6 March 1797, while the privateers Bonaparte and Légère were taken on 8 January and 22 August 1798 respectively.
 Alcmene had been refitting at Spithead when the naval mutiny broke out there.
 Her crew did not join the mutineers, though there were rumblings of mutiny later in the year aboard her, and several seaman were tried and punished.
 Captain George Johnstone Hope took command in August 1798 and Alcmene went out to the Mediterranean.
 She took part in the Mediterranean campaign of 1798, carrying supplies to the British fleet, and raided enemy shipping.

 On 22 August, Alcmene captured the French gunboat Légère, of two 6-pounder guns and some swivel guns, and 61 men, off Alexandria.
 Hope tried to board her before her captain could throw overboard any dispatches she was carrying for Napoleon Bonaparte, then in Egypt.
 Hope was unsuccessful, but two seamen from Alcmene's crew jumped overboard and were able to retrieve the dispatches before they sank.
 One of Alcemene's boats was able to rescue the intrepid seamen.
 The Royal Navy took the gunboat into service as HMS Legere.

-In 1799, Alcmene helped Horatio Nelson to evacuate the Neapolitan Royal family from Naples ahead of the advancing French armies.
+In 1799, Alcmene helped Horatio Nelson to evacuate the Neapolitan royal family from Naples ahead of the advancing French armies.
 She then returned to the Lisbon station.